 ‘We’re part of the solution’: that was the 2021 theme for World Biodiversity Day, celebrated on 22 May.
 It’s also true of the work Avisure does in cooperation with airports in Australia and internationally.
-Avisure is proud that only not only does their wildlife hazard management expertise help airport operators to make their airports safer, but it often also has a direct and positive impact on the biodiversity of native plant and animal species at these sites.
+Avisure is proud that, not only does their wildlife hazard management expertise help airport operators to make their airports safer, but it often also has a direct and positive impact on the biodiversity of native plant and animal species at these sites.

 Airports offer food, water and shelter for wildlife, and can therefore be attractive habitats for feral animals such as European brown hares, rabbits and red foxes, as well as feral cats.
 Hares, rabbits and foxes are the source of several potential aviation problems.
 Foxes pose a direct risk of damaging aircraft strike; and introduced animals such as rabbits and hares attract predators—foxes and wedge-tailed eagles—in turn adding to the strike risk.